escottkey/dss/DEVELOPING.md

 ### debtMultiplierIncludingStabilityFee

-The collateralType quantities `take` and `debtMultiplierIncludingStabilityFee` define the ratio of exchange between un-encumbered and encumbered Collateral and stablecoinSupply respectively.
+The collateralType quantities `take` and `debtMultiplierIncludingStabilityFee` define the ratio of exchange between un-encumbered and encumbered Collateral and debt respectively.

-These quantitites allow for manipulations collateral and stablecoinSupply balances across a whole collateralType.
+These quantitites allow for manipulations collateral and debt balances across a whole collateralType.

 Collateral can be seized or injected into an collateralType using `changeCollateralMultiplier(i, u, take)`,